Causal inference for data-driven debugging and decision making in cloud computing: Problem 2 -- cost predictability versus privacy -- and our approach

-In what follows we present a first step towards addressing the problem.
+In what follows, we present a very first step towards addressing the problem based on available observational data and causal models.
 We assume that there is one provider, and clients $1,\ldots,K$.
 By ``stakeholders'' we refer to provider and clients together.
-For each time point (say, the beginning of an hour), let $X_k$ denote client $k$'s demand for the next hour, $Y_k$ the cloud product that the client buys from the provider, $W_k$ the information based on which the client decides her demand (e.g. hour of the day), which may not always be fully known though, and $\pi_k$ her policy determining which cloud product $Y_k$ to buy, given her demand $X_k$.
+For each point in time (say, the beginning of an hour), let $X_k$ denote client $k$'s demand for the next hour, $Y_k$ the cloud product that the client buys from the provider, $W_k$ the information based on which the client decides her demand (e.g., hour of the day), which may not always be fully known though, and $\pi_k$ her policy determining which cloud product $Y_k$ to buy, given her demand $X_k$.
 Let $X_0$ denote the provider's pricing parameter at that time point (which may depend, e.g., on energy costs), and let $Z$ denote the outcome of the provider's mechanism applied to the $Y_k$.
+(Generally, $Z$ can include the price as well as say termination of spot resources; for simplicity, let it only denote the cost/price for the moment, which can comprise the indirect costs resulting from loss of visitors through termination.)

-We assume the following simple mechanism (which is a simplified version of the auction described above): all clients $k$ always get the product they want, but the subsequent price vector $Z$ (possibly including additional costs e.g. from loss of visitors through termination) varies and is not known in advance.
-The causal diagram $G_2$ for the complete causal structure, for the case $K=2$, is depicted in Figure \ref{fig::priv_example}.
+We assume the following simple mechanism (which is a simplified version of the auction described above): all clients $k$ always get the product they want, but the subsequent price vector $Z$ varies and is not known in advance.
+The causal diagram $G_2$ for the complete causal structure, for the case $K=2$, is depicted in Figure \ref{debugging:fig:priv_example}.
+The role of $C$ will be explained below, while $D$ denotes the hidden part of the confounder $(C,D)$.

 Our approach to the uncertainty problem, towards more predictable prices and subsequent reduced costs, is based on the idea that clients may not want to share all, but are willing to share some of their information between each other.
 More specifically, we propose the following two-step procedure which allows the clients to \emph{trade off privacy versus predictability interests}, by jointly picking a variable $C$ such that $p(X_k|C)$ allows an approximate prediction of $Z$ which still preserves some privacy. \footnote{An extreme approach would be to directly infer a joint model for all clients from their joint data (i.e., considering all clients as a ``single client'').
 Here we assume that this is not possible, due to heterogeneous data, privacy interests, etc.}